Foster Care

 3. Home preparations

-In general, foster care adoption costs range anywhere from completely free to around $2,500.
+Foster care adoption costs range from completely free to around $2,500.

 For example, in California, public organizations may charge a fee of up to $500, with the possibility of additional fees for fingerprinting and medical examinations.
 However, there are also situations where these fees can be waived, and the adoption is free.